kammitama5/kammitama5.github.io/_posts/2023-12-27-Wednesday-December-27th.md

 I'm also super excited about, and to publish another paper, based on my area of research!), it should be fun and informative!
 I literally want to give my host a hug for doing so much to accommodate me!
 - I want to continue learning Lean.
 After checking it out all the way in 2018, I attended a workshop in February 2023 which was a nice mix of Mathematicians and Computer Scientists, and it gave me the courage to pick it up again, and I've been enjoying that.
 I needed to be a non-judgmental space for that to happen, and that was the space.
-I continued that by attending Formal Methods summer school, which kicked off an entire Spring class (based on conversations I had been having with others in my lab about my experience over summer) on that that I was subsequently excluded from at my own Uni (meh), but by that time I had moved on from caring about finding that kind of support locally, much less validating any sort of need to be considered "a PL person" (I'm not because I don't want to make languages, but I can do Formal Methods, and I understand the distinction and like Lean a lot, as it turns out).
+I continued that by attending Formal Methods summer school, which kicked off an entire Spring class a year later (based on conversations I had been having with others in my lab about my experience over summer) on that that I was subsequently excluded from at my own Uni (meh), but by that time I had moved on from caring about finding that kind of support locally, much less validating any sort of need to be considered "a PL person" (I'm not because I don't want to make languages, but I can do Formal Methods, and I understand the distinction and like Lean a lot, as it turns out).
 I have been working 1:1 with a professor based in the UK who has been quite patient with me, and I'm super grateful for that.
 - Continue my Maths and Quantum journey: I did get accepted for a couple important Maths workshops, and a Quantum and Graph Theory class outside of my University, and I am really excited about those things!
 It's also helped to put in perspective the fact that